Konard/problem-solving/js/README.md

 1. **GitHub API Rate Limits**: Ensure your token has sufficient permissions
 2. **LLM API Errors**: Check your API key and model configuration
 3. **Network Issues**: Verify your internet connection and API endpoints
+4. **Test Failures**: Check that all required environment variables are set

 ### Debug Mode